better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 But, the push-pull relationship between a local machine, seed node, and collaborators means that the project's location—which seed node contains the most up-to-date state—is a prominent part of the user experience.
-You *have* to know and remember which seed note you're working with.
+You *have* to know and remember which seed node you're working with.

 Radicle's peer-to-peer protocol will solve this problem.